Hi you! I’m Karen Moody

 create a life of deliberate, mindful intention….

 Having married into a family of very accomplished artists, considering myself an artist felt like a mountain too big to climb.
 I did myself a disservice by giving that train of thought as much power as I did.
+Creativity ran happily through most everything from cooking to sewing to decorating but the artist moniker didn’t take hold until (whispers my fifties).

 Do you ever do that?
 Give too much power to an idea or opinion that doesn’t build up or encourage?